Cootamundra, Gundagai & Surrounding Areas

 Wingello State Forest Free Camping For The Weekend

-Wingello State Forest is only about an hour from where we live in Southwest Sydney.
+Wingello State Forest is only about an hour from where we live in Southwest Sydney so we often spend the weekend in Wingello State Forest free camping.
 As with all NSW State Forests it is dog friendly.
 If you are in to mountain bike riding then this is a great place for you.
 There are many marked mountain bike trails throughout Wingello State Forest.
 Many mountain biking clubs use Wingello State Forest for events.

 There’s a main campground area in Wingello State Forest with drop toilets and we have camped there before.
 You can fit about a dozen vans/tents in there.
 It gets jam packed on weekends near Christmas and also over any public holiday weekends.
 If you’re a bit more adventurous like us there are at least half a dozen really good sites out in the forest itself where we are this weekend.
 If you are really adventurous (like us) and don’t mind getting your vehicle in to low range there are even more great sites down some little tracks.